ps1dr3x/ps1dr3x/README.md

 ## About me

-I spend a lot of time keeping the resources of some beautiful computers busy.
-I ♥ writing code, getting lost in the Internet and hack around with any kind of tech thing 🏴‍☠️
+You can usually find me keeping some computers busy 🏴‍☠️

-I'm a supporter of open source, open systems and decentralization.
-I'm a fan of linux, rust and bitcoin.
+I love writing code, I'm a supporter of open source, open systems and decentralization, and I'm a fan of linux, rust and bitcoin.

 Currently I'm Head of Blockchain Engineering at [SEBA Bank](https://seba.swiss/ "SEBA Bank"), one of the world's first regulated banks accepting and offering services for digital assets.

-Besides the nerd stuff, I also try to enjoy the sweet life.
-I'm passionate about wine, nature, music and every other pleasure this planet has to offer 🍷
+Besides the nerd stuff, I try to enjoy the sweet life too.
+I'm passionate about wine, nature, music and every other joy this planet has to offer 🍷

 ## Ask me about